Mosaic - maker, craft and heritage educator

 Originally I trained as jeweller and silversmith at Birmingham School of Jewellery, and now I have transferred many of those gem-setting skills to larger mosaic designs.
 I am still very attracted to using highly reflective materials and surface patterns, textiles and colour.

 Recent work has focused on exploring the positive/negative patterns within trees and their branches, silhouetted against the sky.
 I am also inspired by historic embroidery with bright colours on a dark background.
 I am currently developing mosaic 'garden interventions', mosaic flowerheads on mild steel rods to sit amongst border planting to add points of interest in a garden design.
+A sort of mosaic floristry is emerging as I apply the design structures of flower arranging to my mosaic boards.

 Made to commission and ready-made studio mosaics.